sarojd799/css-practices/README.md

 # css-practices
-this project will contains all the works including the practices of different aspects of css
+1. this project will contains all the css sample practice projects
+2. notes about css topics